 I’m very routine about physical exercise– 2 or 3 times a week.
 Usually Thursday, Saturday and Sunday are filled with squash, tennis, or weight lifting.
 I find an hour or two of exercise and a shower usually does the trick for me.

 4. Do you feel comfortable talking about your mental health (emotional and mental wellbeing) with friends?

 I do feel very comfortable as I think just like physical health, mental heath is something to also be worked on and strengthened.
 I generally consider my mind to be just like my body, in constant need of some exercise so I’ve gotten comfortable having those conversations.

-5. What is the mental health policy at Morgan Stanley?
+5. What is the wellness policy at Morgan Stanley?
 Are you given mental health days?
 Is therapy covered by your company’s insurance?